stampedethegoat/dd-docs/content/graphing/graphing_json.md

 #### Filtering

 Filter configuration allows you to automatically change y-axis bounds based on a threshold.

 Thresholds can be a percentage or an absolute value, and it can apply to both both ends of the graph (lower and upper).

-For y-axis filtering, there are two ways to set up the configuration.
+For y-axis filtering, there are 2 ways to set up the configuration.

 To begin, there is a simple configuration where you specify an absolute value or a percentage.

 All top values or all values that sit within the top `X%` are cut off.

 Examples: